-Volunteer at Wild Willow Farm
+Open Volunteering at Wild Willow Farm

-Every Saturday, 11am to 3pm (rain cancels)
+every Saturday, 11am to 4pm (rain cancels)

+No experience necessary.
+Everyone welcome.
 Come to the farm and participate in your food system as we grow and build Wild Willow Farm.
 Help us develop our farming and teaching areas, plant seeds, build and plant beds, make compost, mulch paths, do general farm maintenance, install irrigation, and do the myriad things a farmer does while preparing and growing San Diego seasonal plantings of vegetables, greens, medicinal and culinary herbs and cover crops.